etn-ccis/blui-angular-lab/CONTRIBUTING.md

 The BLUI Lab is a great place for experimental additions.
 This guide discusses where new items should be placed, tested, and documented.

+### Requirements

+In order to contribute elements to the BLUI Lab, these requirements must be met:

+- Any code that is contributed into the Brightlayer UI Lab becomes open to the public.
+All contributions must be void of Copyright.
+- Any components that are contributed must be built on top of Material UI.
+In the context of angular, they must use Angular Material & not an alternative design system such as Bootstrap.
+- Any additional modules or components must be accompanied by a `README`.

 ### New Code Location

 The BLUI Lab source code can be located in `src/lab`.
 It is currently sub-divided to support `components`, `directives`, `pipes`, & `services`.
 To get started, place your addition in the correct subfolder and export it using the closest `index.ts`.

 ### Building the Lab